TZstatsADS/Spr2017-Proj1-dsc2155/README.md

 Term: Spring 2017

-+ Projec title: Inauguration Details
++ Projec title: Inauguration Details for US Presidents
 + This project is conducted by Darren Chen

 + Project summary: [a short summary] Just testing